Roman

 What are common nicknames for Roman?

-Common nicknames for Roman include Rome and Ro.
+Common nicknames for Roman include Rome.

 What are good middle names for Roman?